All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Higher cardiovascular risk, the leading cause of death in RA

-Weight loss from semaglutide may improve biologic drug response, reduce functional limitations, and lower the elevated cardiovascular risk that RA patients face.
+Weight loss from semaglutide may improve biologic drug response, reduce functional limitations, and lower the improved cardiovascular risk that RA patients face.
 The anti-inflammatory effects through NF-kB suppression and macrophage modulation could complement the targeted immunosuppression of RA-specific treatments .

 GLP-1 Receptors in Joint Tissues